spencertipping/pushback/pushback/streaming.md

 5. Edges must link their endpoints bidirectionally since IO can come from either direction
 6. Connection ports may be bidirectional, although they tend not to be

+Perl gives us a lot of latitude in terms of memory management because we have precise destructors and weak references.
+We could, for example, maintain a global hashtable of all objects and use a packed addressing scheme.
+We can also have evented disconnect-on-destroy, and we can calculate reference strength based on graph topology if we want to.

+Having a lookup would allow objects to be addressible over RPC connections.
+I'm not sure I want to fully predicate the graph stuff on this, but it's independently useful enough that it may be justifiable.